isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Into the Melting Pot: Food as Culture.md

 	In Chinese culinary symbolism, fit (<i>yu</i>, meaning fish) is frequently conflated with its homophone Vr (<i>yu</i>) meaning "abundance", whilst t (sheng, meaning raw) can be taken as its homophone 1-1- (<i>sheng</i>), meaning "to rise".
 When coupled, <i>yu sheng</i> is a symbol of a rise in abundance - be it prosperity, vigour, personal growth or happiness.

+Like a layered Tang dynasty poem where each noun is a palimpsest for something more pertinent, many Chinese dishes and their ingredients are specially selected for their ability to engender good fortune.
+Even the humble deep-fried bits, in the hue and shape of "golden pillows", belie a greater hope of AAA* <i>man di huang jin</i>, that is, floors full of gold.
+Traditionally, the addition of each ingredient to <i>yu sheng</i> is accompanied by the recitation of a specific aiff (<i>chen yu</i>), a four-character idiom.

+Yu sheng is not for the shy and retiring.
+The partaking of the dish is as much about the ritual as the consumption.
+During the ensuing melee, diners might find themselves losing a chopstick, pelted in the eye by a peanut shrapnel, or worse, have their new clothes stained by plum sauce.
+Yu sheng has become a Lunar New Year staple and it has become so popular that restaurants in Singapore serve it throughout the 15-day Lunar New Year period - not just on the seventh day.
+In the spirit of gastro¬nomic creativity (and conspicuous consump¬tion), the traditional translucent slivers of ikan parang have been replaced with salmon, lobster and abalone.

 </span>

 **Amanda lee Koe** is a 2013 Honorary Fellow at the International Writing Program, University of Iowa.
 She is also the fiction editor of *Esquire* (Singapore), editor of creative non-fiction online magazine POSKOD, communications director at studio *KALEIDO*, and co¬editor of literary journal *Ceriph*.